1990 United States Senate election in Minnesota

 The 1990 United States Senate election in Minnesota was held on November 6, 1990.
 Incumbent Republican U.S. Senator Rudy Boschwitz was defeated by Democratic challenger Paul Wellstone in a tight race.
-Widely considered an underdog and outspent by a 7-to-1 margin, Wellstone was the only candidate to defeat an incumbent senator as well as the only candidate to flip a seat in the 1990 election cycle and gained national attention after his upset victory.
+Widely considered an underdog and outspent by a 7-to-1 margin, Wellstone was the only candidate to both defeat an incumbent senator and flip a seat in the 1990 election cycle; he gained national attention after his upset victory.
 The race was also notable as the first in the history of the U.S. Senate where both major-party candidates were Jewish.
 Wellstone was re-elected in 1996 in a rematch with Boschwitz.

 Background

-In 1984, despite Democrat Walter Mondale's narrow victory in the state in concurrent presidential election, Rudy Boschwitz won reelection to a second term defeating Democratic challenger Joan Growe 58% to 41%.
+In 1984, despite Democrat Walter Mondale's narrow victory in the state in the concurrent presidential election, Rudy Boschwitz won reelection to a second term, defeating Democratic challenger Joan Growe 58% to 41%.

 The election was held as part of the midterm election cycle of Republican president George H. W. Bush's term.